oe4dns/tootgroup.py/README.md

 and maybe even a bit more complicated when posting from Friendica.
 Nevertheless this is fully supported, tested and in daily use.

-1. Write a message that should be boosted by the group:
+1. Write a message that should be reposted by the group:
    Friendica handles the Exclamation Mark in a special way because it is also used to address the Friendica Forum functionality.
-Thus you have to omit the "@" like shown below
+Therefore the Asterisk is used instead of the Exclamation Mark.
+Just include "*@group_name" anywhere in the message. - This would also work in Mastodon/Pleroma, just don't tell them ;-)

-   EXAMPLE (from Friendica): "OHAI! just found that !mastodon thingie!"
+   EXAMPLE (from Friendica): "OHAI! just found that *@mastodon thingie!"

 2. Write a message that should appear as a new post from the group:
    You can send a direct message by limiting the visibility of a "normal" post